-With regard to the history of the architectural complex, careful and accurate archive research has highlighted an interesting genesis of the building, which originally belonged to the family of Bartolomeo Panzera, named among other things the general factor of Isabella d’Este in 1526.
+Tracking down the architectural complex history, careful and accurate archive research has highlighted an interesting genesis of the building, which originally belonged to the family of Bartolomeo Panzera, named general factor of Isabella d’Este in 1526.

 The building dates back to 1534 as stated in the inscription carved into the corner pillar “Barth.
 Panzera MDXXXIIII “.
-In reality, rather than construction, it is the renovation of an existing building.
+In reality, rather than a brand new construction, it was the renovation of an already existing building.

-After 1798, Jews were finally able to buy houses outside the ghetto enclosure and occupy several buildings in the adjacent streets, including via Corridoni.
+After 1798, Jews were finally able to buy houses outside the ghetto and they occupied several buildings in the nearby streets, including via Corridoni.

-Purchased in the 1960s by a construction company, it was fortunately saved from the risk of demolition thanks to the intervention of associations and private protests; since the seventies the current owners (Corbellani family) have carried out restorations that have restored dignity to the valuable architecture; similar interventions are also desirable for the part of the frescoes which still remains hidden under the subsequent repainting.
+In the 1960s a construction company purchased the structure, that was fortunately saved from the risk of demolition thanks to the intervention of associations and private protests; since the 1970s the current owners (Corbellani family) have carried out a restoration work which has given a new life to the fine architecture; similar interventions are also desirable for the part of the frescoes which is still hidden under the subsequent repainting.